Growing Parsley in a Vegetable Garden, How to Grow Parsley, Planting Parsley in a Container Garden

 Bothersome pests for the plants include cabbage loopers, aphids, and carrot rust flies.

-An inter-planting suggestion for growing parsley includes tucking this low-growing, shade-tolerant herb in-between taller growing crops.
+An inter-planting suggestion for parsley includes tucking this low-growing, shade-tolerant herb in-between taller growing crops.

 Another tip is to team parsley with celery, Brussels sprouts, and spinach for efficient use of space.